WParkerHolland/CSC305/conduct.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+### Cell-phone Usage
+* No cell-phones will be allowed during meeting times
+* Cell-phones are to be put away during meeting times, not allowed on the table-top

 ## Enforcement Responsibilities